 Tip: Don't look to the past.
 What done is done.

-One of the most popular sayings related to the letter Okana, of the Ifá oracular subsystem, is "Past water does not move mill" and it means that it is useless to look to the past, because what is done is done.
+One of the most popular sayings related to the letter Okana, of the Ifá oracular subsystem, is «Past water does not move the mill» and it means that it is useless to look to the past, because what is done is done.

 Meaning of this popular saying: